Torteresso/First-Physics-Engine/README.md

 * [CMake](https://cmake.org/)
 * [git](https://git-scm.com/)

 And then you can clone it in Visual Studio Community 2022.
+That's it ! :)